toivoh/Debug.jl/README.md

 Experimental Features
 ---------------------
+Interpolations in entered code will currently be evaluated in the context of the `Debug.Session` module, before the expression itself is evaluated in the context of the current scope.
-The debugger currently makes available some of its internal state through interpolation syntax, which can be used e.g. to control aspects of the debugging process:
+Some of the debugger's internal state has been made available through this mechanism, and can be manipulated to influence
+debugging:
 `$n`:    The current node
 `$s`:    The current scope
 `$bp`:   `Set{Node}` of enabled breakpoints